microsoft/clrmd/Documentation/GettingStarted.md

 the target process.
 Calling `DataTarget`'s `Dispose` method will detatch from any live process.

-DataTarget itself has a finalizer (which calls `Dispose`), and this will be run if the process is terminated normally.
-However I highly recommend that your program eagerly call `Dispose` as soon as you are done using ClrMD on the process.
+`DataTarget` itself has a finalizer (which calls `Dispose`), and this will be run if the process is terminated normally.
+However, I highly recommend that your program eagerly calls `Dispose` as soon as you are done using ClrMD on the process.

 The next tutorial will cover some basic uses of the `ClrRuntime` class.